Swinburne has zero tolerance for child abuse and all forms of harm to children. Concerns or allegations are treated very seriously and acted upon.

 • embedded child safety in our policy framework and recruitment practices

-• implemented strategies to remove or reduce risks to children and processes for responding to and reporting suspected child abuse.
+• implemented strategies to remove or reduce risks to children and processes for responding to and reporting suspected child abuse

 • Swinburne upholds an inclusive culture and is committed to:

-• the cultural safety of Aboriginal children
+• cultural safety of Aboriginal and/or Torres Strait Islander children

 Responsibilities